Shop · Trainer-built flirt poles

 “Your dog isn’t bad.
 Your dog is underemployed.
 The flirt pole is the cheapest, fastest way to give a prey-driven dog a job that ends with a win, and then a nap.”Christopher Lee Moran · 10 years, ~400 client dogs, Controlled Freedom method · my private training practice

 Under 30 lbs at adult weight, the Standard with the 500-lb Kevlar line is the right call.
 However, over 30 lbs, or any dog that has already snapped a cheaper flirt pole, the Rugged XL with the 800-lb Dyneema line is what you want.
-Indeed, the AKC’s guidance on prey drive backs up sizing the gear to the dog, not the other way around.

 Both are body-armor-grade fibers.
 Kevlar is an aramid, woven into bulletproof vests and protective gloves.
 Dyneema is ultra-high-molecular-weight polyethylene, used in newer body armor and high-load marine rigging.
 Neither stretches, neither snaps back.
 In practice, the Rugged XL uses Dyneema because it is even stronger by weight than Kevlar, which matters when the dog at the end of the line outweighs the trainer.